Evidlo/prelim/main.typ

 #outline(indent: auto, depth: 2)

+#colbreak()

 = Introduction

 This thesis is focused on remote sensing of the Earth's outermost neutral atmosphere.
-This chapter will provide key definitions of this atmospheric regime, give a background on processes that drive exospheric dynamics, highlight the need for improved remote sensing observations, and introduce the #gls("CGO"), which is designed to fill this observation gap.
+This chapter will provide key definitions of this atmospheric regime, give a background on processes that drive exospheric dynamics, highlight the need for improved remote sensing observations, and introduce the Carruthers mission, which is designed to fill this observation gap.

   == Earth's Exosphere and Hydrogen <earth_exosphere>